Orange-OpenSource/ods-android/docs/guidelines/Typography.md

 Optional parameters are:
 - a `Modifier`
-- an `OdsDisplayAppearance` which allow to force elements appearance to be displayed on light or dark background.
+- an `OdsDisplaySurface` which allow to force elements appearance to be displayed on light or dark surface.